-CNH Industrial N.V.
+CNH INDUSTRIAL N.V.

 CNH Industrial is incorporated under the laws of The Netherlands.
+CNH Industrial has its corporate seat in Amsterdam, The Netherlands, and its principal office in Basildon, United Kingdom.

-CNH Industrial combines the operations of Fiat Industrial S.p.A. and CNH Global N.V. ("CNH Global") as a result of their business merger effective September 29, 2013.
+CNH Industrial is the company formed by the business combination transaction, completed on September 29, 2013, between Fiat Industrial S.p.A. and its majority owned subsidiary CNH Global N.V.
 When we refer to CNH Industrial in this prospectus and any prospectus supplement, we are referring to CNH Industrial N.V. and its consolidated subsidiaries.